mxc-commons/znd-servicemanager/README.md

 	* delegators
 	* invokables
 	* abstract factories

 Goal of this activities is to exploit PHP capabilities as far as possible for performance enhancements without giving up on backwards compatibility to zend-servicemanager 3.3.2 (currently).
 We are working on optimizing the PHP implementation in order to find out what the particular requirements for maximum speed actually are.
 Another thing we want to learn about is how to streamline service manager configuration in order to ease comprehension and effectivity.

-Please refer to the "Benchmark Results" section at the end of this file for details on current achievements towards the goals.

 Based on what we learn we plan to provide a PHP core component or extension library implemented in C, which will combine the functionality and compatibility of the PHP implementation with the performance of a C implementation.
 Work on that will not start before 07-2018.
-Please do not expect visible or stable results in 2018.
-Preliminary project name is mxc-servicemanager-x2.
+Please do not expect visible or stable early.

+Please refer to the "State of Progress" section at the end of this file for details on our current achievements towards the goals.

 ## Version